WORLDLY WEALTH VERSUS THE TRUE RICHES

 In him you were also circumcised with a circumcision not performed by human hands.
 Your whole self ruled by the flesh was put off when you were circumcised by Christ, (Colossians 2:11)

 We now are responsible to cooperate with the Holy Spirit as He seeks to put to death every trace of our sinful nature.
-The end result of this operation is that we think, speak, and behave in concert with the living Christ; just as Christ thinks, speaks, and behaves in concert with His Father.
+The end result of this operation is that we think, speak, and behave in agreement with the will of the living Christ for us, just as Christ thinks, speaks, and behaves in agreement with the will of His Father for Him.

 When we practice this transformation, after having been born again and received into the Oneness that is God, we have become part of an enlarging Godhead.
 We are being made the eternal Tabernacle of God.